Maksydenko/Practices/README.md

 7. Write a program that determines the value of an integer variable number - from 1 to 7, c depending on which day of the week (Monday to Sunday) is the day (whole variable day) of a low year, in which January 1 is Monday (1 ≤ day ≤ 365).

-8. Given fractional numbers a, b, c (a! = 0).
+8. Given fractional numbers a, b, c (a != 0).
 Find out if the equation ax² + bx + c has fractional roots.
 </details>

 ---